casper-network/ceps/text/0001-adopt-cep-process.md

 3. Edit the file and make your amendments
 4. Once the proposal is ready to be discussed, create a pull request to the CEP repo at [casper-network/ceps](https://github.com/casper-network/ceps).

+Amendments that change normative requirements, interfaces, behavior, compatibility expectations, or implementation guidance must include an "Amendment History" section in the CEP.
+This section records each amendment's pull request, approval date, summary of changes, and any compatibility notes.

 ### Discussion and merging